-Mkhitaryan was the Players’ Player of the Year in the Bundesliga last term, when he led the league in assists (15).
+Mkhitaryan was the Players’ Player of the Year in the Bundesliga last term, and also led the league in assists with 15.

-And he looks poised to make his first appearance in a United shirt when the Reds arrive in Wigan to take on Gary Caldwell’s Latics (1.30pm).
+And he looks poised to make his first apperarance in a United shirt on Saturday when the Reds arrive in Wigan take on Gary Caldwell’s Latics (1.30pm kick-off).